AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-their aim, by drawing into their service all that the philosophy of the age could contribute, to interpret Christianity in its historical connection, and to take up its subject-matter into their thinking consciousness.\"[^224]
+their aim, by drawing into their service all that the philosophy of the age could contribute, to interpret Christianity in its historical connection, and to take up its subject-matter into their thinking consciousness."[^224]

-A candid historian observes: \"Clemens may, perhaps, be esteemed the most profoundly learned of the fathers of the church.
+A candid historian observes: "Clemens may, perhaps, be esteemed the most profoundly learned of the fathers of the church.
 A keen desire for information had prompted him to explore the regions of universal knowledge, to dive into the mysteries of Paganism, and to dwell upon the